glasnt/talks/2019_02_PyCascades.podium/slides.md

 <pre><code class="python">＜type 'list'＞</code></pre>
 <pre><code class="python">＜type 'str'＞</code></pre>

 ???

+int comes before list comes before str, which is the only reason why this works.

 .. h **i** j k **l** m n o p q r **S**
 --
 .righthead[Python 3]
 <pre><code class="python">>>> 4 < [4] < '4'</code></pre>
---
+???

+compare this to the result you get when you try this in python three --
 <pre><code class="">TypeError: '＜' not supported between instances of 'int' and 'list'</code></pre>

+???
+Which is very clearly and error, and it tells you why.
 --
 .pyeol[EOL in 312 days]